halimurrahman-yahoo/highlight/README.md

 * vertical wind memperlihatkan wave-like variability,
 * dan corrected turbulent variance menunjukkan enhancement yang jelas.

-## Versi discussion yang bisa langsung dipakai dalam laporan
+## Keimpulan

 > **A notable turbulence event was identified near 14–16 km during approximately 07–09 JST on 13 January 2020.
-The vertical beam showed a maximum corrected turbulent Doppler variance of approximately \(7.73~\mathrm{m^2\,s^{-2}}\) at 15.45 km around 08:15 JST (23:15 UTC on 12 January).
+The vertical beam showed a maximum corrected turbulent Doppler variance of approximately \$(7.73~\mathrm{m^2\,s^{-2}}\)$ at 15.45 km around 08:15 JST (23:15 UTC on 12 January).
 The raw Doppler spectral-width field also showed enhanced values in the same altitude region, and a comparable enhancement was observed by the southward beam, indicating that the feature was not an isolated spectral outlier.
 Echo intensity remained detectable at these altitudes, supporting the reliability of the spectral-width retrieval, although the stronger vertical-beam echo relative to some oblique beams suggests that aspect sensitivity should be examined.**
 >
 > **The wind measurements provide a plausible dynamical explanation for the event.
 A strong eastward zonal flow occupied the upper troposphere, with the turbulence enhancement occurring near the upper flank of the high-speed wind layer where the zonal wind decreased substantially with height.
-The meridional wind also exhibited appreciable vertical variation, implying that both \(du/dz\) and \(dv/dz\) contributed to the total horizontal wind shear.
+The meridional wind also exhibited appreciable vertical variation, implying that both \$(du/dz\)$ and \$(dv/dz\)$ contributed to the total horizontal wind shear.
 This configuration is favorable for shear-generated turbulence.
 In addition, the vertical-wind field exhibited alternating upward and downward perturbations near the event altitude, which may indicate gravity-wave activity.
 Therefore, the event can reasonably be interpreted as an enhanced-turbulence layer associated primarily with strong vertical wind shear, possibly modulated by gravity waves.
 Verification of Kelvin–Helmholtz instability would require additional information on static stability and calculation of the gradient Richardson number.**

-Satu analisis tambahan yang menurut saya **sangat bernilai sebelum laporan difinalkan** adalah membuat tiga panel baru untuk event 06–10 JST: **$\(S=\sqrt{(du/dz)^2+(dv/dz)^2}\)$, vertical/oblique echo aspect ratio, dan \$(\sigma_{\rm turb,radar}^2\)$**.
-Kalau ketiganya peak pada altitude dan waktu yang sama, argumen event turbulence Anda akan jauh lebih kuat.
+Tambahan tiga panel baru untuk event 06–10 JST: **$\(S=\sqrt{(du/dz)^2+(dv/dz)^2}\)$, vertical/oblique echo aspect ratio, dan \$(\sigma_{\rm turb,radar}^2\)$**.
+Kalau ketiganya peak pada altitude dan waktu yang sama, argumen event turbulence akan jauh lebih kuat.